lightning/bolts/07-routing-gossip.md

 The `timestamp` field is used by nodes for pruning `channel_update`s that are either too far in the future or have not been updated in two weeks; so it makes sense to have it be a UNIX timestamp (i.e. seconds since UTC 1970-01-01).
-This cannot be a hard requirement, however, given the possible case of two `channel_update`s within a single second.
+In the possible case of two `channel_update`s within a single second, the signer of both `channel_update` messages with the same `timestamp` may be blacklisted.

 The explicit `option_channel_htlc_max` flag to indicate the presence of `htlc_maximum_msat` (rather than having `htlc_maximum_msat` implied